fresheneesz/stackinfo/README.md

 * Firefox 26
 * IE 10

+Note that stackinfo doesn't work in node.js, but if you need that check out [node-stack-trace](https://github.com/felixge/node-stack-trace)

 Todo
 ====

 * Test more browsers
  * Particularly latest version of Opera, Opera mini, Android mobile, Safari, and Safari iOS
 * Create unit tests once deadunit supports browser
+* Support node.js via node-stack-trace
+ * Possibly also use this for chrome, since it works in chrome too
+* Instead of returning an array of static objects, parse the stacktrace on the fly using accessors (for performance reasons - so you only do the parsing you need to)

 How to Contribute!
 ============